MakhdoomMehdi/Worldwise2/README.md

 3. Use the tracking page to mark cities you have visited.
 4. Explore the different pages to learn more about the product and pricing.

-## Contributing

-We welcome contributions!
-Please fork the repository and create a pull request with your changes.
-Ensure your code adheres to the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-### Description for Resume

----

-**WorldWise – Travel Tracking Application**

-**Project Description:**
-Developed a full-featured React application, WorldWise, designed to help travelers keep track of their global adventures.
-The application integrates a world map where users can log the cities they have visited, creating a visual footprint of their travels.
-It provides secure user authentication, multiple pricing plans, and a comprehensive overview of the product's functionalities.

-**Key Features:**
-- **Interactive World Map**: Utilized Geolocation API to allow users to mark and track their visits to various cities worldwide.
-- **User Authentication**: Implemented secure login functionality to manage user sessions and data.
-- **Dynamic Pricing Plans**: Developed a pricing page detailing various subscription plans.
-- **JSON Database**: Used a JSON-based database to store user data and travel history efficiently.

-**Technologies Used:**
-- **React**: For building a responsive and dynamic user interface.
 - **Geolocation API**: For tracking and displaying user travel data.
 - **Fake User Data**: To simulate real-world user interactions and test application functionality.
 - **JSON**: For lightweight and easy-to-manage data storage.